oatlog/oatlog/doc/report/main.typ

 #TODO[Matti: In general for §2.2, it is sometimes not entirely clear why certain references have been picked up and presented here, make sure that you tie all research presented here into your work for contextualizing your research: why this is important research to know and how it is different from your work]

 #TODO[Matti: §3.1 You talk about “practical performance on practical inputs”: how do you define practicality?]

+#TODO[sections for WCOJ, free join, ]

+#TODO[Alejandro: in general, try to maintain in every subsection of the introduction the structure of introducing a problem -> solving a problem]

+#TODO[Clearly present motivation for this work]

 = Introduction